Hampson, Hilliard HR, Rockies bounce back, beat Giants 9-6

 A day after getting 27 hits in a 23-5 rout at Coors Field, and Alex Dickerson leading the way with three home runs and two doubles, the Giants again started fast.
 Mike Yastrzemski homered to help San Francisco score four times on six hits in the first inning.

-By the fourth inning, the Giants already had six runs and 11 hits.
-But the Rockies bullpen pitched shutout ball the rest of the way — Dickerson finished with a double and single in five at-bats.
+By the fourth inning, the Giants already had six runs and 11 hits, along with a five-run lead.
+But the Rockies' bullpen pitched shutout ball the rest of the way — Dickerson finished with a double and single in five at-bats.

+“I think you never feel safe with a lead here and for good reason,” Giants manager Gabe Kapler said.
+“I don’t say it’s easy to put up a 5-spot in an inning, but it’s really not out of the ordinary.
+Crooked numbers happen quite a bit here.”

 One out into the game, Yastrzemski connected on a 3-2 pitch off Kyle Freeland for his eighth homer of the season.
 Dickerson, Joey Bart and Daniel Robertson followed with two-out RBI singles and one inning later, Freeland was out of the game.
 He allowed four runs on eight hits over two innings, his shortest outing of the season.